alsona1188/atm-python/README.md

   3. I had also a bug where i had to convert the input_deposit and input_withdraw to float.

   4. When I was deploying the App I had also problems with the libraries.
-I found out that i had to update the rich library to the last version and that the track used on the progress bar was part of the rich library.
+I found out that i had to update the rich library to the last version.

   5. During deployment a secon error happened with the sleep used on the progress bar,I fixed that by changing sleep(0.02) to time.sleep(0.02)

 - Unsolved Bugs: I can mention only the code longer than 79 characters appearing at the CI python linter.

+## Technologies Used

+The following is a list of the technologies I used on this project.

+1. Python: is the primary programming language used to develop the ATM software.
+It is a versatile language known for its simplicity and readability.

+2. Google Cloud: provides the necessary APIs for various functions within the project.

+3. GitHub

+4. Gitpod and CodeAnywhere: Integrated development environment (IDE) for coding and managing the project.
+It offers a range of developer tools and extensions to aid in code writing and debugging.

+5. Flowchart was made using Lucidchart website.

+Each of these technologies plays a specific role in the project's development and execution, contributing to the successful operation of the ATM software system.

+## Imported Libraries and Packages Used

+- [rich](https://pypi.org/project/rich/#description) The Rich API makes it easy to add color and style to terminal output.
+- [os](https://docs.python.org/3/library/os.html)  library is utilized to implement a clear_screen function.
+This function enhances the user experience by clearing the terminal screen, reducing clutter, and making interactions more straightforward.
+- [sys](https://docs.python.org/3/library/sys.html) is used to control the output behavior of the program.
+Specifically, it is used to print text letter by letter, creating a typewriter-like effect that can enhance user engagement.
+- [gspread](https://docs.gspread.org/en/v5.7.0/) facilitates the connection between the program and Google Sheets.
+It enables reading and updating data on a Google Sheets document, making it an effective tool for managing and syncing data.
+- [datetime](https://docs.python.org/3/library/datetime.html#module-datetime) The datetime module supplies classes for manipulating dates and times.
+- [time](https://docs.python.org/3/library/time.h) This module provides various time-related functions

 ## Heroku Deployment